Zhuang_Zhou

 On the other hand, chapter 33 has been often considered as intrusive, being a survey of the major movements during the "Hundred Schools of Thought" with an emphasis on the philosophy of Hui Shi.
 Further, A.C.
 Graham and other critics have subjected the text to a stylistic analysis and identified four strains of thought in the book: a) the ideas of Zhuangzi or his disciples; b) a "primitivist" strain of thinking similar to Laozi in chapters 8-10 and the first half of chapter 11; c) a strain very strongly represented in chapters 28-31 which is attributed to the philosophy of Yang Zhu; and d) a fourth strain which may be related to the philosophical school of Huang-Lao.[11]
 In this spirit, Martin Palmer wrote that "trying to read Chuang Tzu sequentially is a mistake.
 The text is a collection, not a developing argument."[12]

-Zhuangzi was renowned for his brilliant wordplay and use of parables to convey messages.
+Zhuangzi was renowned for his brilliant wordplay and use a original form of gōng'àn (Chinese: 公案) or parables to convey messages.
 His critiques of Confucian society and historical figures are humorous and at times ironic.

 See also